jetm/git-recommended-uses/git-recommended-uses.md

 could be is too long all changes.
 Make it shorter.

 If it's too much rules, consider a good editor as helper, e.g.: Vim.

 DEMO

+---

+# Use Interactive mode to commit

+> > ### $ git add --patch

+* It gives the user a chance to review the changes before commit them.

+* Help you to write the commit.

+???

+Problem to solve:

+> People gets confuse about how to commit changes

+Interactively choose hunks between the index and the work tree and add them to the index.

+DEMO